 Board of Directors and CEO

-Three CEOs shaped Deafness Forum over three decades: Brian Rope OAM (left), Nicole Lawder MLA and current CEO Steve Williamson.
+Three Chief Executive Officers who led the Deafness Forum Australia over three decades: Brian Rope OAM (left), Nicole Lawder (Member of the ACT Legislative Assembly, retired) and current CEO Steve Williamson.

 Steve Williamson, chief executive.